Arka-Sengupta/SkillUp/README.md

 ## 🚀 **Project Overview**

-SkillSwap is an innovative web-based platform that connects students and professionals across disciplines to **exchange knowledge and skills.** The platform fosters collaborative learning by matching users based on their expertise and interests, creating a dynamic skill-sharing environment.
+SkillUp is an innovative web-based platform that connects students and professionals across disciplines to **exchange knowledge and skills.** The platform fosters collaborative learning by matching users based on their expertise and interests, creating a dynamic skill-sharing environment.

 ### 🎯 **Problem Statement**
 In today’s competitive academic and professional world, many individuals lack opportunities to learn and practice new skills.
 While courses and tutorials are abundant, the **human connection of peer-to-peer learning** is often missing.
-**SkillSwap** solves this by providing a platform where users can **learn from and teach each other,** creating a win-win situation.
+**SkillUp** solves this by providing a platform where users can **learn from and teach each other,** creating a win-win situation.

 ---